 2023 saw a wave of business consultancies and carbon credit sellers transitioning away from carbon neutrality labels.
 The business consultancy myclimate - which has been an internationally recognised provider of offsets and carbon neutrality labels - announced in December 2022 that it will discontinue its climate neutrality label and transition to a new impact label in the vein of the climate contribution model.
 This announcement was based on the explicit recognition that the current market cannot deliver carbon credits that can credibly facilitate climate neutral claims in the era of the Paris Agreement (myclimate, 2022).
-In April 2023 business consultancy ClimatePartner announced the launch of new "ClimatePartner certified" label alongside the discontinuation of their carbon neutral label (ClimatePartner, 2023).
-In June 2023 business consultancy "Funding Climate Action" claim, noting the increased scrutiny on carbon neutrality claims and the need for claims that can be made with confidence and transparency (SouthPole, 2023).
+In April 2023, business consultancy ClimatePartner announced the launch of a new 'ClimatePartner certified' label alongside the discontinuation of their carbon neutral label (ClimatePartner, 2023).
+In June 2023, business consultancy SouthPole announced a transition from their carbon neutrality labels to an alternative 'Funding Climate Action' claim, noting the increased scrutiny on carbon neutrality claims and the need for claims that can be made with confidence and transparency (SouthPole, 2023).
+In September 2024, The Change Climate Project, a non-profit certifier, announced to shift away from the climate neutrality model to launch 'The Climate Label', a certification mark based on an examination of active corporate funding for the net-zero transition (The Change Climate Project, 2024).

 Legislators and advertising ombudsmen also ruled against carbon neutrality claims in the European Union, but similar developments are yet to materialise in other regions.
 In 2024, the EU adopted a ban on climate-neutral advertising on products and services (European Parliament, 2024).
 This breakthrough legislation is the first time that carbon neutrality claims have been banned by policymakers anywhere in the world and may set a precedent for developments in other countries.
+Cases are pending in courts to rule whether corporate carbon neutrality claims were misleading and inaccurate.
+In Germany, a judge already found Adidas guilty of setting vague climate objectives not supported by clear action pathways (Wenzel, 2025).